Reviews You Can Rely On

 Our Analysis and Test Results

-In previous years we have reviewed the Western Mountaineering SummerLite, a slightly heavier and mildly warmer mummy bag that has a full-length zipper.
+In previous years, we have reviewed the Western Mountaineering SummerLite, a slightly heavier and mildly warmer mummy bag that has a full-length zipper.
 This year, in the interest of trying out an even lighter offering from Western Mountaineering, we tested their HighLite.
-We loved how light it was — at 15 ounces it was the second lightest bag in our review and packed down into a very small stuff sack as well.
-Unfortunately, despite these awesome attributes, we found that there was not a whole lot else about this bag that we could give it props for.
+We loved how little it weighed — at 15 ounces, it was the second lightest bag in our review and packed down into a very small stuff sack as well.
+Unfortunately, despite these awesome attributes, we found that there wasn't much else about this bag that we could praise.
 It used a relatively small amount of down in a sewn-through construction that wasn't super warm.
-We thought the bag was tight, especially in the feet and legs areas, and it was also a bit too short when the hood was over our head.
+We thought the bag was tight, especially in the foot and leg areas, and it was also a bit too short when the hood was over our heads.
 The hood and neck enclosure didn't do a good job of sealing out cold air, and the zipper also had issues.
 As such, this bag was ranked near the bottom of our comparative rankings.

 western mountaineering highlite - we found this bag to be a bit short for people near its advertised...